BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 -   Install and start [Docker](https://docs.docker.com/get-docker/).
 -   Note: Docker should be running on the test machine.
 Ensure Docker Compose is installed as well.
--   Run `docker-compose pull` from the current directory of the repository.

 ## Running Your Tests